cknd/stackprinter/README.md

 # Caveats

-Inspecting and formatting isn't thread safe: Other threads don't stop just because we're looking at their call stacks.
-So, in multi-threaded programs, variables may change _while we're busy walking through the stack and printing it_.
-This can create confusing logs in some rare cases.
-If in doubt, and you still don't have a debugger, maybe play with the `Traceprinter` (see above).
-It hooks into the interpreter's `trace` function to print frames immediately as they are executed.
-This is basically an automated version of putting lots of print statements in your code.
-Slows everything down though, of course.
+This displays variable values as they are _at the time of formatting_.
+In multi-threaded programs, variables can change while we are busy walking the stack & printing them.
+So, if nothing seems to make sense, consider that your exception and the traceback messages are from slightly different times.
+Sadly, there is no responsible way to freeze all other threads as soon as we want to inspect some thread's call stack (...or is there?)

 # Docs

 \*coughs\*

-For now, look at doc strings
+For now, look at the doc strings